symfony/symfony-docs/book/internals.rst

 --------------------

-The event dispatcher is a standalone component that is responsible for much of the underlying logic and flow behind a Symfony request.
+The event dispatcher is a standalone component that is responsible for much of the underlying logic and flow behind a Symfony2 request.
 For more information, see the :doc:`Event Dispatcher Component Documentation</components/event_dispatcher>`.

 .. index::